 So, you may be wondering how and where is linen produced?
-Linen is produced from Flax, and is grown all over the world.
-However, European linen fabric comes from Flax grown in a wide coastal band of Western Europe stretching from France through to Belgium and the Netherlands.
+Linen is made from flax and is grown all over the world.
+However, European linen fabric comes from flax grown in a wide coastal band of Western Europe stretching from France to Belgium and the Netherlands.

 European linen cultivation cannot be relocated or replicated due to a unique combination of European environmental factors; a natural damp ocean climate, flax’s low thermal density, and rich soil.
 These unique climatic conditions produce long, strong fibres which allow the flax to reach up to 1 meter in height.

-Flax that is grown elsewhere simply doesn’t grow with the same height or quality.
-Hence, the long and lustrous nature of Western Europe’s flax fibre has a very high breakage point and is therefore what makes this particular linen fabric the highest quality in the world.
+Flax that is grown elsewhere doesn’t grow with the same height or quality.
+Hence, the long and lustrous nature of Western Europe’s flax fibre has a very high breakage point and is, therefore, what makes this particular linen fabric the highest quality in the world.

-Additionally, this unique plant textile is the only plant textile fibre originating on the continent and therefore knowledge and experience in handling Flax is centuries old.
+Additionally, this unique plant textile is the only fibre originating on the continent, and therefore knowledge and experience in handling flax is centuries old.

 Regulated Quality Controls

 Now let’s talk about Belgian Linen.
-After the Second World War, Belgian weavers joined forces to found the Belgian Flax and Linen Association.
+After World War II, Belgian weavers joined forces to found the Belgian Flax and Linen Association.
 In 1960, they created the Belgian linen quality label to highlight the unique qualities of Belgian linen.

 Belgian Linen is widely regarded as the highest quality linen fabric globally.
 Linen fabrics carrying the Belgian linen quality label contain a minimum of 85% European flax fibre and are woven in Belgium.